 Last week I wanted to make some pom poms from fabric, in particular try out some purple organza I had.
 I have noticed fabric pom poms seem to be a popular decoration at weddings at the moment, I get a lot of hits on my website from search engines looking for fabric pom poms for this purpose.

 To start with I tore the organza into long strips (the width of the fabric) of about 1.5cm wide, tearing makes the fabric nice and ‘hairy’.
-From the strips I made my pom pom in the traditional way, winding the fabric round and around two cardboard discs (a basic pom pom tutorial can be found here.
+From the strips I made my pom pom in the traditional way, winding the fabric round and around two cardboard discs.

 The finished pom pom looked like an Allium flower, it just needed a stem.